techidaily/site-facebook-video-recording/source/_posts/new-2023-fb-video-downloader-app-windows-macos-android-for-2024.md

 ### Fdown.net

-[Fdown.net](http://fdown.net)is another important downloading service that makes life easy for clients.
+[Fdown.net](http://fdown.net) is another important downloading service that makes life easy for clients.
 Simply copy and paste the link of a Facebook video or live video that you enjoy into the appropriate search box on the software's website.

 ![using fdown.net video downloader](https://images.wondershare.com/filmora/article-images/2021/facebook-video-downloader-app-2.png)